What is the specific advantage of v7 over standalone Nano Banana?

 The underlying AI model is the same.
 If your workflow is screenshot → prompt → accept result, you can replicate the core rendering standalone.

-But if your workflow involves iterative refinement — trying variations, swapping reference images, selectively regenerating materials, maintaining camera consistency across angles, and organizing results — Veras turns all of that into a streamlined pipeline inside the tool you’re already working in.
-That integration is the product.
+But if your workflow involves iterative refinement — trying variations, swapping reference images, selectively regenerating materials, maintaining camera consistency across angles, locking design language across views, rotating viewpoints without re-opening your model, and organizing results — then Veras turns all of that into a streamlined pipeline inside the tool you’re already working in.